Kidney Health Test

 Results

 Diabetes is the leading cause of kidney disease in the United States.
-Approximately 1 in 3 adults with diabetes have kidney disease.
-Many people with kidney disease are unaware because the early stages have no symptoms.
-If you are diabetic, it is important to monitor your kidney function more closely and consistently so that you can catch warning signs early and take action to prevent disease progression.
+Kidney disease typically doesn’t show symptoms until the kidneys are badly damaged.
+If you’re diabetic, it is important to monitor your kidney function more closely so that you can catch warning signs early and take action.

 High blood pressure is the second leading cause of kidney disease in the United States.
-In fact, 1 in 5 adults with high blood pressure may have kidney disease.
-When high blood pressure damages the kidneys, the kidneys are less able to regulate blood pressure, creating a worsening of both conditions.
-If you have high blood pressure, it is important to check your kidney function regularly so that you can catch early warning signs and take action to prevent disease progression.
+If you have high blood pressure, it is important to check your kidney function regularly so that you can catch early warning signs and take action.

 If you have a close relative such as a parent, sibling, or grandparent who has been diagnosed with kidney disease, you may be at greater risk of developing kidney disease yourself.
 Checking your kidney health more often can help you catch warning signs early.